Taowyoo/breakout-game/Lab3_ResourceManager/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?

+  10 hrs.

 - Did you collaborate with any other students/TAs/Professors?

+  No

 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - I referred to some ideals and design from [A Resource Manager for Game Assets](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/a-resource-manager-for-game-assets-r3807/) and [Adding a Resource Management Class](http://eangogamedevelopment.blogspot.com/2017/01/part-21-completing-game-menu.html)
-- (Optional) What was your favorite part of the lab?
+- What was your favorite part of the lab?
-- (Optional) How would you improve the lab?
+  Learn from other's design online.

 ## Logistics